-->

 Usaid is a first-generation immigrant who grew up in the Middle East and migrated to rural Australia at the age of 10.
 Having had the privilege to migrate and live in various places around the world, he is committed to making a positive impact on the lives of those who are displaced.

-Usaid holds a Master’s in Chemical Engineering and currently works as a Process Engineer at a major energy company where he has the opportunity to work across Operations and Projects.
+Usaid holds a masters degree in Chemical Engineering and currently works as a Process Engineer at a major energy company where he has the opportunity to work across Operations and Projects.
 His previous leadership experience involves being the Chairperson of the UWA Young Engineers (UWAYE).

 ANNE SURMA